banditcalle/matchbox/README.md

 Bildlig koppling mellan konsulternas kompetens och affärsbehov. https://agroup.sharepoint.com/sites/CV/Delade%20dokument/Forms/AllItems.aspx?viewid=1451e3ba%2D9c9e%2D49df%2Db980%2D5455addd4a46&newTargetListUrl=%2Fsites%2FCV%2FDelade%20dokument&viewpath=%2Fsites%2FCV%2FDelade%20dokument%2FForms%2FAllItems%2Easpx

-## Employee Fetch Example
+## Employee & Company Automation Example
-To print all employees with their company names:
+To process all employees, resolve their company, and attempt SharePoint CV ingestion:
 ```powershell
 python get_employees.py
 ```
-This will output each consultant's ID, name, email, subsidiary value, and the resolved company name.
+- For each employee, the script attempts to ingest their CV from SharePoint using the resolved company folder.
+- If the folder is missing, the error is logged in `logs/get_cv_share_point_errors.log` and the script continues.